datarefuge/datarescue-dc/index.md

 #### Sunday, February 19th: 10am to 5pm

 Sunday's sessions will include a creative coding and archive-a-thon, followed by a reception.
-Please bring a fully charged laptop and a charger, snacks, water, and yourself!
+Please bring a fully charged laptop and a charger, snacks, and yourself!

 ## Get Involved